Vanderbilt has a long history of connections with Asia.

 Vanderbilt has played a crucial role in Asian development throughout the twentieth century.
 Peabody Teacher’s College played a major role in the rebuilding of South Korea’s education and library systems after the devastation of the Korean War.
 Many prominent Asian economists and political leaders have graduated from Vanderbilt’s Graduate Program in Economic Development, including the 2006 Nobel Peace Prize recipient Mohammed Yunus.

-While the university has long ties with Asia, the history of the Asian Studies Program is more recent.
+While the university has long ties with Asia, the history of the Asian Studies Department is more recent.

-The program began in 1967, when faculty with research and teaching interests in China and Japan created a new interdisciplinary undergraduate major in Asian Studies and launched the teaching of Asian languages.
+It began as the East Asian Studies Program in 1967, when faculty with research and teaching interests in China and Japan created a new interdisciplinary undergraduate major in East Asian Studies and launched the teaching of East Asian languages.
 Among the founders of the program was the political scientist Howard Boorman, best known to China scholars as the editor of the multi-volume Biographical Dictionary of Republican China.

-Today the Asian Studies Program includes over twenty faculty, and offers majors and minors in Asian Studies, Chinese Language and Culture, Japanese Language and Culture, and Hindi-Urdu Language and Culture.
-Korean language instruction and cultural studies are anticipated to commence from fall 2018.
-Over 300 students study Asian Languages in the Program each semester, and the Program sponsors numerous Asia-related speakers and events on campus each year.
+Today, the Department of Asian Studies includes more than 20 faculty and offers majors and minors in Asian Studies, Asian American & Asian Diaspora studies, Chinese Language and Culture, Japanese Language and Culture, Hindi-Urdu Language and Culture.
+As of 2023, the department also offers a Korean Language and Culture major and minor.
+More than 300 students study Asian languages in the program each semester, and the program sponsors numerous Asia-related speakers and events on campus each year.

-As Vanderbilt’s long-standing ties to Asia deepen and develop, the Asian Studies Program will continue to grow in its mission of bringing knowledge and expertise about Asia’s cultures to the campus.
+As Vanderbilt’s long-standing ties to Asia deepen and develop, the Department of Asian Studies will continue to grow in its mission of bringing knowledge and expertise about Asia’s cultures to the campus.